arth3mis/qsynthi/README.md

 This project can also be built using CMake.
-Switch to the branch [cmake](https://github.com/arth3mis/qsynthi/tree/cmake) to get the compatible version.
+Switch to the branch [cmake](https://github.com/arth3mis/qsynthi/tree/cmake) (``git checkout cmake``) to get the compatible code base.

+Note: Not all methods described below have been tested with this project.
+You may need to refer to other guides for further help.

 The following tools must be installed on your system:
 - CMake Version 3.22 or higher